Discover more from Subconscious

 Credible exit in Subconscious

 So those are my working notes so far.
 Credible exit feels like a useful lens through which to consider user autonomy.
-It admits small, imperfect, and simple solutions (plain text export, archive with grep, etc) while leaving room for progressive improvement (local-first software, distributed apps, etc).
+It admits small, imperfect, and simple solutions (plain text export, archive with wget, etc) while leaving room for progressive improvement (local-first software, distributed apps, etc).

 Aiming for credible exit is why Subconscious writes plain text files.
 It’s also the reason we’re experimenting with distributed protocols like IPFS for sync and multiplayer.